AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/05-online-migration.md

 ## Hints

 * Use the Premium version of the Azure Database Migration Service for migrating Postgres.
-* Put the Database Migration Service in its own subnet inside the same Vnet that on-prem AKS uses - "OSSDBMigration".
+* Put the Database Migration Service in its own subnet inside the same Vnet that on-prem AKS uses - "OSSDBMigrationNet".
 This way it can connect to source database using private IP address.
 * To find out the private IP address for the Postgres On-Prem

 ```bash